-3 See Motion to Submit Proposed Final SO1 Agreement with Fourth Participant in Compliance with Resolution and Order of December 4, 2024, and Request for Confidentiality.
+&lt;sup>4 See Motion to Submit Proposed Final SO1 Agreement with Fourth Participant in Compliance with Resolution and Order of December 4, 2024, and Request for Confidentiality.

 - 6. On January 14, 2025, the Energy Bureau issued a Resolution and Order approving the finalized version of the fourth SO1 Agreement and issuing directives on next steps for its finalization and approval. - 7.
-On August 5, 2025, LUMA submitted to the Energy Bureau for its approval a draft SO1 Agreement with a fifth participant ("Fifth Participant").4 - 8.
-On August 8, 2025, the Energy Bureau issued a Resolution and Order ("August 8th Order") in which it approved the Fifth Participant's draft SO1 Agreement and ordered LUMA to "within the next five (5) business days from the notification of [the August 8th Order], (i) finalize [the SO Agreement]; (ii) submit the final version of the [SO1 Agreement] before the [PREPA] Board of Directors for its approval; and (iii) submit to the Energy Bureau evidence of the foregoing submittal (including copy of the contract)."
+On August 5, 2025, LUMA submitted to the Energy Bureau for its approval a draft SO1 Agreement with a fifth SO1 participant. - 8.
+On August 8, 2025, the Energy Bureau issued a Resolution and Order approving the finalized version of the SO1 Agreement with the fifth SO1 participant and issuing directives on next steps for its finalization and approval. - 9.
+On September 10, 2025, LUMA submitted to the Energy Bureau for its approval a draft SO1 Agreement with a sixth SO1 participant ("Sixth SO1 Agreement"). - 10.
+On September 17, 2025, the Energy Bureau issued a Resolution and Order in which it approved the Sixth SO1Agreement and ordered LUMA to "within the next five (5) business days from the notification of [the September 17th Order], (i) finalize [the SO1 Agreement]; (ii) submit the final version of the [SO1 Agreement] before the [PREPA] Board of Directors for its approval; and (iii) submit to the Energy Bureau evidence of the foregoing submittal (including copy of the contract)."
 (Emphasis and footnote omitted).
 The Energy Bureau directed that the draft agreement be submitted in a clean version and a redline version reflecting any minor modifications, if any, to the approved draft.

 III.
-EVIDENCE OF SUBMITTAL OF THE FIFTH PARTICIPANT'S SO1 AGREEMENT TO PREPA'S BOARD OF DIRECTORS
+EVIDENCE OF SUBMITTAL OF THE SIXTH PARTICIPANT'S SO1 AGREEMENT TO PREPA'S BOARD OF DIRECTORS